gomods/athens/docs/content/configuration/prefill-disk-cache.md

 This document will guide you through packaging up a single module called `github.com/my/module`, and inserting it into the Athens disk storage.

-# First, Get the Tools
+# First, get the tools

 You'll need to produce the following assets from module source code: